Chris Hedges: Exit from the Times

 In 2003, Hedges gave a commencement speech at the graduation ceremony for Rockford College in which he criticized the ongoing American invasion of Iraq.
 His speech was received with boos, and his microphone was shut off three minutes after he began speaking.
 Hedges had to end the commencement speech short because of the various student disruptions, which included an additional microphone cut, foghorns, and chants of "God Bless America."

-The New York Times criticized Hedges' statements and issued him a formal reprimand for "public remarks that could undermine public trust in the paper's impartiality".
+The New York Times criticized Hedges's statements and issued him a formal reprimand for "public remarks that could undermine public trust in the paper's impartiality".
 Hedges cited this reprimand as a motivation for resigning from the Times in 2005.
+In 2013 he said "Either I muzzled myself to pay fealty to my career, which on a personal sense would be to betray my father, or I spoke out and realized that my relationship with my employer was terminal.
+And so at that point I left before they got rid of me.
+But I knew that, you know, I wasn't going to be able to stay".

 During the uncertainty following the loss of employment, Hedges was looking for posts to teach high school English classes.
-In a 2008 interview, Hedges acknowledged that he ultimately had not struggled, adding that "every year since I left the Times, I’ve made at least twice the salary I made at the paper.
-So, in a way, I didn’t pay for it.
+In a 2008 interview, Hedges acknowledged that he ultimately had not struggled, adding that "every year since I left the Times, I've made at least twice the salary I made at the paper.
+So, in a way, I didn't pay for it.
 And I have maintained what is most valuable to me, which is my integrity and my voice."

 Later career

-In 2005, Hedges became a senior fellow at Type Media Center, and a columnist at Truthdig, in addition to writing books and teaching inmates at a New Jersey correctional institution.
+In 2005, Hedges became a senior fellow at Type Media Center and a columnist at Truthdig, in addition to writing books and teaching inmates at a New Jersey correctional institution.

 In 2006, Hedges was awarded a Lannan Literary Fellowship for Nonfiction.

 Truthdig (2006–2020)

 Hedges produced a weekly column in Truthdig for 14 years.
 He was fired along with all of the editorial staff in March 2020.
 Hedges and the staff had gone on strike earlier in the month to protest the publisher's attempt to fire the Editor-in-Chief Robert Scheer, demand an end to a series of unfair labor practices and the right to form a union.
 Hedges resumed work with Scheer after the launch of Scheerpost.

-In June 2014, Christopher Ketcham published an article on The New Republic website accusing Hedges of improper citations in several Truthdig columns, alleging the offenses constituted plagiarism.
-In response, some formatting and reference errors were corrected on the implicated Truthdig posts.
+In June 2014, Christopher Ketcham published an article on The New Republic website accusing Hedges of plagiarism in several Truthdig columns and a 2010 Harper's Magazine article.
+The Truthdig posts were updated to give attribution to their author, and the Harper's article was withdrawn.

 Additional accusations of plagiarism from Ketcham were countered by an independent investigation from the Type Media Center.
-The Washington Free Beacon reported that a spokesperson for The New York Times said it "did not have reason to believe Hedges plagiarized in his work for the paper" and had no plans to investigate Hedges for plagiarism.